mrtkp9993/NumericalAlgorithms.jl/README.md

 **DEPRECATED: I'm giving up with Julia and I'll implement similar algorithms in another language.
 If you want to develop further, please fork this repository.**

+Why I gave up with Julia:

+1. Lack of OOP
+2. Lack of static type checking: most errors were encountered in runtime
+3. Unreadable library source codes (due to lack of OOP and type system)
+4. ...

 ---

 # NumericalAlgorithms.jl